Lucra-Sports/lucra-react-native-sdk/android/README.md

 The `ClientTheme` class has two nested classes, `ColorStyle` and `FontFamily`.

-`ColorStyle`

-Represents the 10 different colors your can provide to the SDK.
+`ColorStyle` represents the 10 different colors your can provide to the SDK.
 Each field in this class is an hexadecimal string value.

 The colors used are `Primary`, `Secondary`, `Tertiary`, `Surface`, `Background`, `OnPrimary`, `OnSecondary`, `OnTertiary`, `OnSurface`, `OnBackground`

-`FontFamily`

-Represents a list of custom text styles you can apply to the SDK.
+`FontFamily` represents a list of custom text styles you can apply to the SDK.
 Each text style is represented by a `Font` object.

-`Font`

 Each `Font` object requires you to specify the `fontName` and `weight`.